 Understand That Things Can Change

 Before you set sail to Antarctica, you’ll receive a basic itinerary.
-This itinerary is projected outline of where you will go during your trip.
+This itinerary is a projected outline of where you will go during your trip.
 It probably will not even resemble your true itinerary in Antarctica, but at least it will give you an idea.

 Antarctica is one of the most difficult places to visit and having a set itinerary is nearly impossible.
 So naturally, you need to understand that things can change and will change during your trip.